YunxinLi/Multimodal-Context-Reasoning/README.md

 For some .zip files, you should unzip them in the current path, which contain some modified codes.

-For the used Oscar-base version and pretrained phrase-level alignment model, you could download them from the [HuggingFace Hub](https://huggingface.co/YunxinLi)
+For the used Oscar-base version and pretrained multi-view alignmenter, you could download them from the [HuggingFace Hub](https://huggingface.co/YunxinLi)

-For preprocessing PMR and VCR data, you could also download them from the [ModCR_checkpoints](https://huggingface.co/YunxinLi) in HuggingFace Hub.
+For preprocessed PMR and VCR data, you could also download them from the [ModCR_checkpoints](https://huggingface.co/YunxinLi) in HuggingFace Hub.

 You could put the checkpoints and data in the path same to the run_PMR_ModCR.py or run_vcr_ModCR.py.
 You could also put them in your own path.